kmotrebski/warsztaty-iac-tmp/doc/project_setup.md

 ### Create ECR (Docker) registry and Docker image
 - using Terraform create ECR infrastructure in `ecr.tf` file
 - after creating the infrastructure Terraform should output `repository_url` which is your ECR URL
+- see ECR URL displayed as Terraform output.
+You will need to fill in all variables in `development.env` described in next steps
 - create `development.env` file in project's top directory:
 ```
 nano development.env